Eastbourne Town F.C.: Corinthian and Athenian Leagues (1946-1976)

 Skinner left in the summer of 1959 and was replaced by Jock McGuire who lifted the Sussex Intermediate Cup for the first time at the end of the season and was replaced by Don Gold who the previous season was coaching the minors team and played for the Town for years before that.
 Whilst in charge in 1961 saw another milestone in the club's history.
 A game versus Moulsecoomb Rovers in the FA Amateur Cup saw the Town win 13–1, a feat that has yet to be beaten.
 Town were finishing around mid-table at this point.
 In 1963 the Corinthian League merged with the Athenian League and placed in the first division for the first three seasons before being relegated into the second division.
 Town again were finishing around mid-table.
 1967 Town reached the 4th Qualifying Round of the F.A.
 Cup but lost at home to a strong Margate side 9–0, finished that season in 15th.
 Town missed out on promotion in the 1968–69 season and finished 3rd by four points, and again nearly reached the 1st round proper of the F.A.
 Cup drawing Canterbury City 2–2 at the Saffrons in the 4th Qualifying Round, but losing the replay 4–2.

 1969–70 season saw success in the A.F.A.
 Invitation Cup but finished 4th in the league and in 1971 the club being nicknamed as the "town club" for over 80 years, became Eastbourne Town F.C. their present name today.
 Town reached the finals of the 1971–72 Sussex Senior Cup losing 1–0 to Ringmer at the Goldstone Ground.
-Attendances were sadly falling in this period, although reaching the 5th round of the FA Vase in the 1975–76 season, the club resigned from the Athenian League at the end of that season as became uneconomic to remain.
+Attendances were falling in this period, although reaching the 5th round of the FA Vase in the 1975–76 season, the club resigned from the Athenian League at the end of that season as became uneconomic to remain.